plcharbonneau/consul-demo/README.md

 - open new terminal tab & connect to `MongoDB` instance
   - use connection string in terraform output `working connections`

-> This instance's Consul client publishes all the services running on it to COnsul
+> This instance's Consul client publishes all the services running on it to Consul.
-> In this demo, MongoDB is the only service on this host, so let's review it's config
+> In this demo, MongoDB is the only service on this host, so let's review it's config.

 - run `./1-cat-cons-config.sh` to display `MongoDB` service configuration

-> explain service config & health check basics
+> Explain service config & health check basics.
-> Consul uses this infomation to build a Service Catalog
+> Consul uses this infomation to build a Service Catalog.
-> Consul monitors healthchecks to insure only healthy services listed in catalog
+> Consul monitors healthchecks to insure only healthy services listed in catalog.

 - (optional) - show service tab on Consul UI, select MondoDB & show service checks
 - you can `exit` the ssh connection to `MongoDB` instance

 #### Service Discovery

-> Once services are registered, other services can easily discover them
+> Once services are registered, other services can easily discover them.
-> Let's show how the listing service connects to MongoDB
+> Let's show how the listing service connects to MongoDB.

 - open new terminal tab & connect to `listing` instance
   - use connection string in terraform output `working connections`

-> The listing service is written in NodeJS and isn't Consul aware
+> The listing service is written in NodeJS and isn't Consul aware.
-> It reads the environment variables DB_URL to get MongoDB servers address
+> It reads the environment variables DB_URL to get MongoDB servers address.

 - run `./1-cat-system.sh` to show listing service systemd configuration

-> It's systemd config set DB_URL Environment Var to mongodb.service.consul
+> It's systemd config set DB_URL Environment Var to mongodb.service.consul.

 - run `./2-dig.sh` to show a dns query using dig for all mongodb services

-> Consul automatically resolves service names via DNS to an IP where mongodb is running
+> Consul automatically resolves service names via DNS to an IP where mongodb is running.
-> dig queries Consul via DNS and returns healthy mongodb service
+> Dig queries Consul via DNS and returns healthy mongodb service.

 - (optional) ping the mongodb service: `ping mongodb.service.consul`
 - (optional) list product services using dig: `dig +short product.service.consul srv`